 Long-term individual or group psychotherapy is usually necessary and may be especially helpful when it is part of multimodal treatment that includes social skills training, treatment of comorbid physical and mental disorders, and drug treatment.

-Treatment is less effective when court ordered, although many adjudicated sex offenders have benefited from treatments, such as group psychotherapy plus antiandrogens.
+Treatment of pedophilia is less effective when court ordered, although many adjudicated sex offenders have benefited from treatments, such as group psychotherapy plus antiandrogens.

 Some pedophiles who are committed to treatment and monitoring can refrain from pedophilic activity and can be reintegrated into society.
 These results are more likely when no other psychiatric disorders, particularly personality disorders, are present.

-In the US, the treatment of choice is
+In the US, the treatment of choice for pedophilia is

 By blocking pituitary production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), medroxyprogesterone reduces testosterone production and thus reduces libido.
 Typical doses are medroxyprogesterone 200 mg IM 2 to 3 times/wk for 2 wk, followed by 200 mg 1 to 2 times/wk for 4 wk, then 200 mg q 2 to 4 wk.

-The gonadotropin-releasing hormone (GnRH) agonist, leuprolide, which reduces pituitary production of LH and FSH and thus reduces testosterone production, is also an option and requires less frequent IM injections (at 1- to 6 mo- intervals).
-Cyproterone, which blocks testosterone receptors, is used in Europe.
+The gonadotropin-releasing hormone (GnRH) agonist, leuprolide, which reduces pituitary production of LH and FSH and thus reduces testosterone production, is also an option and requires less frequent IM injections (at 1- to 6 mo- intervals) than medroxyprogesterone.
+However, the cost is usually considerably higher.
+Cyproterone acetate which blocks testosterone receptors, is used in Europe.
 Serum testosterone should be monitored and maintained in the normal female range (< 62 ng/dL) in male patients.
 Treatment is usually long-term because deviant fantasies usually recur weeks to months after treatment is stopped.
 Liver function tests should be done, and BP, bone mineral density, and CBC should be monitored as required.